-I am an astrophysicist working on the dynamics, formation and evolution of disc galaxies, based at the Max Planck Institute for Astrophysics, in Garching, Germany.
-I use theoretical tools, such as isolated and cosmological N-body+hydrodynamic simulations and orbital structure theory, to interpret observations of galaxies like our own Milky Way.
-I'm particularly interested in the dark matter problem, and in connecting the detailed dynamical processes occurring in galaxies with the wider cosmological context.
+I am a Postdoctoral Fellow at the Max Planck Institute for Astrophysics, in Garching, Germany, researching the dynamics, formation and evolution of disc galaxies.
+I use theoretical tools -- such as isolated and cosmological N-body+hydrodynamic simulations as well as orbital structure theory -- to interpret observations of galaxies like our own Milky Way.
+I'm particularly interested in the dark matter problem, and in studying the connection between the detailed dynamical processes occurring in galaxies with the wider cosmological context.
 For more details have a look at the Research tabs and my publication list on ADS.

 Before moving to MPA I was a postdoc at GEPI, Observatoire de Paris (2016-2017), and before that I obtained my PhD (2012-2015) at the Laboratoire d'Astrophysique de Marseille under the supervision of Lia Athanassoula and Albert Bosma.
 I hail from the small island of Cyprus which I left to move to the UK and then to Spain where I did my undergraduate and Masters degrees respectively.

 I believe that science and its communication have a key role to play in achieving a fairer and more sustainable society.
 In order to share the perspective of global citizenship that astronomy imparts us with, I founded and coordinate, on behalf of GalileoMobile, the award-winning project "Columba-Hypatia: Astronomy for Peace" , which uses astronomy as a tool for peace and diplomacy in post-conflict regions.
 The project is funded by the International Astronomical Union's Office of Astronomy for Development, the United Nations Peace-keeping force in Cyprus and MPA.
 You can read more about Columba, GalileoMobile and other science communication activities I'm involved with, in the Science Communication tab.